On this page you can see how the university is organised and how decisions are made within the organisation.

 The deputy vice-chancellor is the substitute vice-chancellor.

-The vice-chancellor has also appointed two pro vice-chancellors.
+The vice-chancellor has also appointed five pro vice-chancellors.

 The head of administration is responsible for the University’s administration, finances and the organisation of the central administration under the vice-chancellor.